 In this introduction to deep learning in digital marketing we’ll cover the following topics:

 - The advantages of deep learning for marketers

 - How to get started with marketing deep learning

 What is deep learning?

-Deep learning is a branch of machine learning in which neural networks are used in order to teach machines how to think in the same way that humans do.
+Deep learning is a branch of machine learning in which neural networks are used to teach machines how to think in the same way humans do.
 These artificial neural networks are very complicated algorithms, with millions of parameters allowing them to learn with each new piece of data they’re exposed to.
-These “neurons” are able to change their own connections based on what they’ve learned, further strengthening their ability to make predictions about future behavior.
+In addition, these “neurons” can change their connections based on what they’ve learned, further strengthening their ability to predict future behavior.

 In the context of digital marketing, research in deep learning led to intelligent systems that predict customer activity and decisions.
 These predictions are carried out by artificial neural networks (ANNs).
 ANNs are a form of machine learning algorithm that tries to mimic the architecture of the human brain’s neurons and synapses.

 Deep learning explores the idea that neurons can be thought of as processing elements (e.g., multipliers or adders) instead of simple mathematical functions.
 For example, deep learning has created more advanced neural networks than previously used in traditional machine learning algorithms.
 These networks contain many more processing elements than just simple mathematical functions.

 Warren McCulloch and Walter Pitts first presented the concept of ANNs and deep learning in 1943.
 In their step-by-step book “Biological Cybernetics” the researchers explored how to put the ideas into practice.
 Artificial neural networks get widely used in AI systems at various classification levels, including customer sentiment analysis, speech recognition, and computer vision.In marketing, deep learning is used to build intelligent systems that predict consumers’ buying behavior based on their digital activities.